 Yoga Blocks are one of the most essential tools in yoga practice.
 They give support, keep our joints aligned and allow us to breathe freely.
 Yoga Blocks were originally developed by B.K.S.
 Iyengar, who was well known for his insistence on alignment integrity.
 The three dimensions of standard-sized Yoga Blocks (4″ x 6″ x 9″) were determined by Mr. Iyengar to offer the best choices for stability and versatility.

 Hugger Mugger designed our first Yoga Blocks back in the 1980s according to Iyengar’s specifications.
 Since then, we’ve pioneered the use of softer and lighter materials for maximum comfort without sacrificing safety and stability.
-Hugger Mugger has also developed a 3-inch-wide block for smaller-framed yogis and a bigger block (Big Blue Block, 5″ x 12″ x 6.75″) for taller yogis.
+Hugger Mugger has also developed a 3-inch-wide block for smaller-framed yogis and a bigger block (The Big Block, 5″ x 12″ x 6.75″) for taller yogis.
 Here’s a post that describes all the options and how to choose the Yoga Blocks that are best for your personal practice.

 While there’s a multitude of ways to use Yoga Blocks, we’d like to offer three to get you started.
 Each of these poses spotlights different ways that Yoga Blocks can help you maintain optimum alignment.